16 incredible things to do in Barcelona, Spain

 13. Sant Pau Recinte Modernista

 What surprised us the most when visiting Barcelona, was the Sant Pau Recinte Modernista.
 This former hospital is really impressive, with some exceptional architecture all over the site.
 It is another amazing example of Catalan modernism that we really wanted to include in this list.
 We only admired it from the outside, but definitely plan to return to Barcelona to admire it from the inside as well!
+Check availability for Sant Pau Recinte Modernista on your travel dates.

 14. Palau de la Música Catalana

 One of our favorite buildings in Barcelona is the Palau de la Música Catalana, a concert venue where you can enjoy incredible performances.
 This architectural gem, which we discovered by chance while heading to Carrer del Doctor Joaquim Pou for some Instagram-worthy photos, is a stunning example of Catalan Modernism.
 Both the exterior and interior are breathtaking, making it well worth a detour to admire its beauty.
-To explore the Palau de la Música Catalana, you can choose between a Palau de la Música self-guided tour or a Palau de la Música guided tour.
-Since the price difference is small, we highly recommend going for the guided tour to get the most out of your visit!

 Where to eat in Barcelona

-- El petit Firo for delicious paella
+• El petit Firo for amazing paella

-Where to stay in Barcelona
+How long to stay in Barcelona